Don't know HTML?

 - Dreamweaver Job Aids A set of tutorials in the wiki focused on using Dreamweaver to create and manage a website.

-- Web Overview Tutorial A good overview of all the elements and technologies that go into web pages.
+- W3schools A good overview of all the elements and technologies that go into web pages.
+Lots of tutorials on a variety of subjects

 - Dreamweaver Tutorials Step-by-step tutorials by Adobe on the basics of creating web pages and managing websites using Dreamweaver.